sithor/KCOR/KCOR_Visual_Guide.md

 ## Validation and Robustness

-The KCOR methodology has been validated through:
+The KCOR method has been validated through:

 1. **Independent Methods**: GLM, DS-CMRR, Kaplan-Meier analysis show consistent results
 2. **Negative Controls**: Shows no false signals even with cohorts of different age compositions